 Edit: I can reproduce the problem....Switch on a device that will get an dynamic IP...then create a static IP address for that box.

 For me this kill the dns with the error out of synch appearing in the logs

-#3 Updated by eFfeM about 10 years ago
+#3 Updated by eFfeM over 10 years ago

 I'm new to amahi and also noticed this.

 One of the cases it happens is when I installed a new app and the zone files were updated.

 I did do some googling; some places suggest that the named should be stopped before changing the zone file